 What Do We Mean When We Discuss Masculinity, Femininity, and Feminism?

 Before we can talk about how these identities and ideas are presented in Pop Culture Media, we need to understand what these words mean.
-I did my Degree in the Politics of Gender, so the following definitions are based on my cumulative understanding of a variety of readings, lectures, talks, and research.
+I did my Bachelor of Arts in Political Science, specializing in topics in gender and reproductive politics, so the following definitions are based on my cumulative understanding of a variety of readings, lectures, talks, and research.
 For more sources on this or related topics, please feel free to contact me.

-Before we get started, a TRIGGER WARNING for discussions of masculinity, femininity, and feminism (but you knew that).
+Before we get started, a TRIGGER WARNING for discussions of masculinity, femininity, and feminism.
 I also want to make clear that the following discussion is based on a Western context and may not translate fully into the role construction in other cultures.
-This context will also focus on the binary of feminities and masculinities.
-This is not meant to ignore or invalidate non-binary, two-spirit, X-gender, or third gender identities, only to recognize that both our current political structures and conceptions of feminism at worst are negligent of these identities and at best tend to lump them in with feminities.
+This context will also focus on the binary of femininities and masculinities.
+This is not meant to ignore or invalidate non-binary, two-spirit, X-gender, or third gender identities, only to recognize that both our current political structures and conceptions of feminism at worst are negligent of these identities and at best tend to lump them in with femininities.
 As such, at this time, I am not in a position to speak to these identities with the same authority, but I would love any source recommendations you could share!

 The first thing to make clear is that when we talk about either masculine and feminine roles and traits or masculine and feminine identities we are never talking about individual people and their individual roles and traits.
 Humans are endlessly diverse and have endless means for self-expression and ways of performing the same base roles and identities.
 Instead, we are discussing the connotations and generalizations of how society expects men and women to behave and what roles and traits we associate with them.